shotgunsoftware/python-api/docs/reference.rst

 ``Application_EntityType_Action``

-- ``Application``: Is always "Shotgun" for events automatically created by the ShotGrid server.
+- ``Application``: Is always "Shotgun" for events automatically created by the Flow Production Tracking server.
-  Other ShotGrid products may use their name in here, for example, Toolkit has its own events that it logs and the application portion is identified by "Toolkit".
+  Other Flow Production Tracking products may use their name in here, for example, Toolkit has its own events that it logs and the application portion is identified by "Toolkit".
 If you decide to use the EventLogEntry entity to log events for your scripts or tools, you would use your tool name here.
-- ``EntityType``: This is the entity type in ShotGrid that was acted upon (eg. Shot, Asset, etc.)
+- ``EntityType``: This is the entity type in Flow Production Tracking that was acted upon (eg. Shot, Asset, etc.)
 - ``Action``: The general action that was taken. (eg. New, Change, Retirement, Revival)